Red Terror (Ethiopia)

 The Ethiopian Red Terror, also known as the Qey Shibir (ቀይ ሽብር), was a violent political repression campaign of the Derg against other competing Marxist-Leninist groups in Ethiopia and present-day Eritrea from 1976 to 1978.
+This wave of repression followed Ethiopian People’s Revolutionary Party's guerrilla assassination campaign, which targeted and killed fifty Derg officials and Derg supporters.
 The Qey Shibir was an attempt to consolidate Derg rule during the political instability after their overthrow of Emperor Haile Selassie in 1974 and the subsequent Ethiopian Civil War.
 The Qey Shibir was based on the Red Terror of the Russian Civil War, and most visibly took place after Mengistu Haile Mariam became chairman of the Derg on 3 February 1977.
 It is estimated that 10,000 to 980,000 people were killed over the course of the Qey Shibir.

 In 2006, Mengistu was convicted of genocide in absentia by Ethiopia for his role in the Qey Shibir while leader of the Derg.

 History

 Background

 Following the deposition of Emperor Haile Selassie on 12 September 1974, the Derg was faced with a number of civilian groups competing for control of Ethiopia, most notably the Ethiopian People's Revolutionary Party (EPRP).
 In September 1976, EPRP militants were arrested and executed, at the same time as the EPRP carried out an assassination campaign against ideologues and supporters of the Derg.
 This activity is known as White Terror.
 Although an unsuccessful attempt to kill Mengistu on 23 September was attributed to the EPRP, the first prominent victim of the EPRP's terroristic or insurgency activity was Dr. Feqre Mar'ed, a member of the Political Bureau and All-Ethiopia Socialist Movement (MEISON), a rival revolutionary party.

 However, the Derg was split between then-temporary chair Colonel Mengistu and a faction allied against him, which limited his control.
 This rivalry was resolved at the meeting of the Standing Committee of the Derg on 3 February 1977, at which fifty-eight top Derg officers were killed in an hour-long shootout.
 Seven of these officers were opponents of Mengistu, including chairman and Lieutenant General Tafari Benti, Captain Almayahu Haile, Captain Mogas Wolde Mikael, and Lt.
 Colonel Asrat Desta, the latter being an avowed Marxist-Leninist.
 Mengistu said "We are doing what Lenin did.
 You cannot build socialism without Red Terror."
 Two rivals to Mengistu were still alive: Colonel Berhanu Bayeh and Lt.
 Colonel Atnafu Abate.
 Col. Berhanu had sided with Mengistu, and Lt.
 Colonel Atnafu quickly sided with the victor of the bloodbath, leaving Mengistu as the undisputed head of the Derg, and ruler of Ethiopia.
 A few days later, Mengistu turned his attention to his rivals outside of the Derg, foremost being the EPRP.